More than you ever Wanted to Know about Anal Sacs, or Why is my Pet Scooting?

 Dogs with impacted anal sacs usually scoot their rear on the ground in an attempt to empty the glands.
 Some dogs will lick their anal area and other dogs will chase their tails.
 Cats often lick the fur off just under their tails.
-Some animals are simply vaguely uncomfortable, holding their tails down, shivering, showing reluctance to walk or hiding.
-Strangely, some animals seem to refer their discomfort to their ears and scratch and shake their ears as if an ear infection were present.
+Some animals are simply vaguely uncomfortable, holding their tails down, shivering, hiding or showing reluctance to walk.
+Strangely, some animals seem to refer their discomfort to their ears and scratch and shake their ears as if they have an ear infection.

 What to do about Scooting?